Eye Fatigue logo - eye health and vision blog

 Retinitis Pigmentosa: A Closer Look

-Retinitis Pigmentosa (RP) is a group of genetic disorders that affect the retina’s ability to respond to light.
-This condition is typically inherited and can lead to night blindness and a gradual loss of vision over time.
-While there is no cure, managing RP through regular eye exams and proactive care can help maintain your quality of life.
+night blindness and gradual vision loss over time.
+While there is no cure, regular eye exams and proactive care can help preserve vision and quality of life.

 Preventive Tips for Macular Degeneration: